akanchha-rani/akanchha-rani/README.md

 ## About Me

-Computer Science Engineer focused on **AI/ML, NLP, LLM applications, Full-Stack Development, and DSA**.
+Computer Science Engineer with a focus on **Full-Stack Development and AI/ML**.

-I enjoy turning ideas into real products — from designing backend systems and APIs to building modern interfaces and integrating intelligent features.
+I enjoy building scalable applications, designing APIs, working with data, and exploring intelligent systems powered by Machine Learning and LLMs.

-- 🤖 Exploring **Machine Learning, NLP, Deep Learning & LLMs**
+- 💻 Full-Stack Development with React.js, Next.js, Node.js and Express.js
-- 💻 Building with **Python, C++, React, Next.js & Node.js**
+- 🤖 AI/ML with scikit-learn, Pandas, NumPy and LLM APIs
-- 🧩 Solving **Data Structures & Algorithms** problems
+- 🧠 Interested in GraphRAG, Prompt Engineering and intelligent applications
-- 🚀 Building AI-powered and full-stack applications
+- 🧩 Strong foundation in DSA, OOP, DBMS, Operating Systems and Computer Networks
-- 🌱 Learning continuously and contributing to developer communities
+- 🛠️ Comfortable with REST APIs, Git/GitHub, Postman and Agile/SDLC workflows
-- 🎯 Looking to build impactful software and grow as an AI/ML Engineer
+- 🌱 Continuously learning and improving my software engineering skills

 <p align="center">
   <picture>